-We weren’t the only ones to hear the thrumming engine.
-Just before the ship reached us, the hatch cover scraped forward and Mamede’s head came up.
+We weren’t the only ones to hear the thrumming of its engine.
+Just before the ship reached us, the hatch cover scraped forward and Mamede’s head rose up.
 He stayed in the opening, arms draped over the coaming, and silently watched until the ship was safely astern.
 He then made a face that said, good riddance, and without a word, slipped back into the hold.
 The glare from the water blended the sea with the sky-blue deck, making it look like he had just disappeared through a trap door in the ocean’s surface.
 Mamede the magician and his travelling circus — step right this way.

 After that the bearded lady decided to call it a day.
 João was muttering to himself again, going from line to line as he slowly brought them in.
-When one of the hooks came out of the water, stripped clean of its bait, he enunciated a little more clearly: “OH, YOU SON OF A BITCH!”
+When one of the hooks came out of the water bare, stripped clean of its bait, he enunciated a little more clearly: “OH, YOU SON OF A BITCH!”
 Then it was back to muttering.
 Once the lines were all rolled up and stored in his pouch, João vanished through the same trap door.

 And there I was — alone on deck again.